-In June 2011, the Company installed Joule Thomson valves at the Songas Gas Facility and subsequently signed a Re-Rating Agreement with Songas and TANESCO to increase the gas processing capacity from 90 MMcfd to 110 MMcfd (the Songas Gas Facility was re-rated and certified at these rates).
+In June 2011, the Company installed Joule Thomson valves at the Songas Gas Facility and subsequently signed a re-rating agreement with Songas and TANESCO (the "Re-Rating Agreement") to increase the gas processing capacity from 90 MMcfd to 110 MMcfd (the Songas Gas Facility was re-rated and certified at these rates).
 This increased the overall capacity of the system to 102 MMcfd (operated to a maximum of 97 MMcfd) with the export pipeline being the bottleneck.
 The Re-Rating Agreement expired on December 31, 2012 and, although it was initially extended to December 31, 2013, no new agreement is currently in place.
 Without the Re-Rating Agreement, the Songas Gas Facility could be de-rated to 70 MMcfd (the capacity originally agreed to) if there were any technical or safety reasons to do so, however the plant is inspected each year and certified to produce at 110 MMcfd.
 Similarly, following the ME's and Songas' approval of Additional Gas Plan 2 in 2017, which approves development and production of volumes through Songas Infrastructure above 100 MMcfd, the risk of the Songas Gas Facility being unnecessarily de-rated is significantly diminished.
 If, however, the Songas Gas Facility was de-rated on the grounds of technical or safety reasons this would result in a material reduction in the Company's sales volumes of Additional Gas.
-In the event of such a de-rating the sales made to TANESCO under the PGSA would be the first to be curtailed.
-Consequently it is likely that the Songas curtailed volumes would be diverted through the NNGI, with sales made by the company to TPDC at the wellhead, or directly to TANESCO,
+In the event of such a de-rating, there would be some curtailment of a very small amount of industrial volumes contracted after the PGSA was effective, the sales made to TANESCO under the PGSA and potentially Additional Gas sales made to Songas, would be the first to be curtailed.
+Consequently, it is likely that the TANESCO and Songas curtailed volumes would be diverted through the NNGI, with sales made by the Company to TPDC at the wellhead, or directly to TANESCO.

-The gas is transported to Dar-es-Salaam via a 25Km 12-inch offshore pipeline to Somanga Funga landfall then via a 207 km 16-inch onshore pipeline to Ubungo Power Plant, and a 16 km 8-inch lateral pipeline to the Wazo Hill cement plant.
+The gas is transported to Dar-es-Salaam via a 25 km 12-inch offshore pipeline to Somanga Funga landfall then via a 207 km 16-inch onshore pipeline to Ubungo Power Plant, and a 16 km 8-inch lateral pipeline to the Wazo Hill cement plant.
 These pipelines are operated and owned by Songas.

-Sales of Additional Gas to Industrial customers are made via the Company's low-pressure distribution system in Dar es Salaam.
+Sales of Additional Gas to industrial customers are made via the Company's low-pressure distribution system in Dar es Salaam.
 There are three pressure reduction stations and two separate connections to the 16-inch high pressure pipeline.
-Since 2004, the Company has constructed over 50 km of low-pressure pipeline in Dar es Salaam and 42 industrial customers were connected and consuming Additional Gas at the end of 2019.
+Since 2004, the Company has constructed over 50 km of low-pressure pipeline in Dar es Salaam and 47 industrial contracts have been established with customers consuming Additional Gas at the end of 2020.

 The NNGI at Songo Songo Island was commissioned in 2016.
 The NNGI Gas Facility includes 2 x 70 MMcfd raw gas trains.
-Gas is transported via a 16-inch offshore pipeline (twinned with the Songas Infrastructure) to Somanga Funga landfall then via a 207 km stretch of the 550km 36-inch offshore pipeline that runs from Madimba in southern Tanzania to Dar-es-Salaam.
+Gas is transported via a 16-inch offshore pipeline (twinned with the Songas Infrastructure) to Somanga Funga landfall then via a 207 km stretch of the 550 km 36-inch offshore pipeline that runs from Madimba in southern Tanzania to Dar-es-Salaam.
 These pipelines are owned and operated by TPDC.